LineChan/CRI_SummerSchool/README.md

 # [Presentation](#presentation)
 ## What is the CRI ?

-The Center for Reseach and Interdisciplinarity (CRI : *Centre de Recherches Interdisciplinaire* in Paris) is dedicated to **training through research**, especially in Biology, and to alternative way to learn.
+The Center for Reseach and Interdisciplinarity (CRI : *Centre de Recherches Interdisciplinaire* in Paris) is dedicated to **training through research**, especially in Biology, and to alternative ways to learn.
 Their method is based on  collective intelligence and learning by doing.

 More info here : [*CRI Website*](https://cri-paris.org/)